 - Add extra rice flour to that the surface is completely covered.

 - Score the bread.
 I like to do a big cross on this bread because of the way it opens up but pick your favorite.
 It doesn't affect the taste of the bread.

 - Open the oven.
 Put the bread in the dutch oven by pulling or carrying the bread over.
 Put on the lid and close the oven.

 - Turn down the oven to 230°C/450°F/Gas Mark 8.

 - Open the oven and remove the top of the dutch oven.
-If you have room in the oven you can keep it in there, but I usually just place it on my stove until I need it again.
+If you have room in the oven, you can keep it there, but I usually place it on my stove until I need it again.

 - Close the door and bake for another 25-30 minutes.
-Don't be worried if the bread get's a bit dark around the edges.
+Don't worry if the bread gets dark around the edges.
 It's a good sign.

 - When the bread is done, take it out and place it on a wire rack to cool.